William R. Heath House

 The William R. Heath House was designed by Frank Lloyd Wright, built from 1903 to 1905, and is located at 76 Soldiers Place in Buffalo, New York.
 It is built in the Prairie School architectural style.
 It is a contributing property in the Elmwood Historic District–East historic district and a City of Buffalo landmark.
+It is currently a private residence.

 History

 William Heath was a lawyer who served as office manager, and eventually vice-president, of the Larkin Company in Buffalo.
 Heath's wife Mary was a sister of Elbert Hubbard, a former Larkin executive.
 Another Hubbard sister was married to company president John D. Larkin.
 Hubbard had retired in 1893 and established the Roycroft Movement, an arts and crafts community in nearby East Aurora.

 Heath was introduced to Wright by fellow Larkin Company executive Darwin D. Martin, though Heath was from Chicago and coincidentally had a brother-in-law from Oak Park on the building crew of Wright's J.J.
 Walser House.
 Wright had arrived in Buffalo in 1903 to build a house for Martin, and Martin was instrumental in selecting Wright as the architect for the Larkin Administration Building in downtown Buffalo, Wright's first major commercial project.
 Consequently, Wright was commissioned by Heath to build a house, and in turn by another Larkin employee Walter V. Davidson.

 Heath's property was a deep and narrow corner lot, facing a large traffic circle, Soldiers Place, which insured that nothing would be built in front of it, and alongside Bird Avenue.
 This presented Wright with the problem of situating a substantial Prairie house, with its characteristically open structure, in a confined space with twice the street exposure.
 The house was placed with its long axis right up against the Bird Avenue sidewalk with sections of the traffic circle acting as the grounds that a house of this standing would normally possess.

 Although only feet from the sidewalk, the house retains a measure of privacy.
 Wright elevated the house itself on a terrace above the street level.
 Hence the ground floor and the window levels of the principal living spaces are higher, restricting the view from Bird Avenue of the inside of the house.
 The front door is concealed adjacent to a broad chimney and is at a right angle to the street and even with their height the windows are stained glass, both acting as additional screening devices.